 One simple thing you can do to avoid being victim to that scenario is to do a background check and call their references.
 A lot of employers never bother to actually call the people that applicants provide as references.
 You can learn a great deal of valuable information about an individual when you contact their references.

 Another factor is interviewing applicants.
-People practice interviewing and put a lot of stock in it for good reason because they know that first meeting can make the difference between getting the job or being rejected.
+People practice interviewing & put a lot of stock in it for good reason because they know that first meeting can make the difference between getting the job or being rejected.
 Therefore, some people may interview very well, but you cannot rely on that performance in that meeting alone.

 Don’t Rush the Hiring Process

-If that happens to be the case, which is not uncommon, then don’t be afraid to bring in some help to find the right person or persons for the job.
+If that happens to be the case, which is not uncommon, then don’t be afraid to bring in some help to find the right person for the job.
 A business partner, one of your own managers, or even a trusted family member or associate are good people to ask for help with the selection and hiring process.

 With that extra assistance, you’ll have a much better chance of finding the best person to fill the opening with someone who won’t end up leaving the company after a couple of weeks because they weren’t the right fit.